-Dr. James M. Minnich joined the Daniel K. Inouye Asia-Pacific Center for Security Studies in August 2016.
-For three years he served as Associate Dean, Senior Military Professor, and Senior Military Officer before retiring as a U.S. Army Colonel after 37 years of active duty.
-Dr. Minnich has had extensive operational deployments and travels throughout Asia and in depth experiences in Northeast Asia since 1982, including 15 years of duty in South Korea.
+Dr. James M. Minnich is an academic, author, and retired U.S. Army Colonel with in-depth experiences in Northeast Asia since 1982, including 15 years of duty in Korea.
+He is a professor at the Daniel K. Inouye Asia-Pacific Center for Security Studies where he previously served as Associate Dean, Senior Military Professor, and Senior Military Officer before retiring in 2019 as a U.S. Army Colonel after 37 years of active duty.
+Dr. Minnich chairs the Center’s Northeast Asia Group and Women, Peace and Security Group, and manages the Indo-Pacific Orientation Course.
+Dr. Minnich has had extensive operational deployments and travels throughout Asia and in-depth professional experiences in Northeast Asia since 1982, including 15 years of duty in South Korea.

-Dr. Minnich has been awarded the Defense Superior Service Medal (2 awards), Legion of Merit, Bronze Star Medal, Defense Meritorious Service Medal (2), Army Meritorious Service Medal (2), Army Commendation Medal (5), Joint Service Achievement Medal (2), Army Achievement Medal (8), Afghanistan Campaign Medal, Overseas Ribbon (11) and the NATO Non-Article 5 Medal.
-The President of the Republic of Korea awarded him the Samil National Security Merit Medal for his long, substantive service in the defense of Korea.
+In 2016, the Republic of Korea President awarded him the Samil National Security Merit Medal for long, substantive service in Korea’s defense.
+Military awards: Defense Superior Service Medal (2 awards), Legion of Merit, Bronze Star Medal, Defense Meritorious Service Medal (2), Army Meritorious Service Medal (2), Army Commendation Medal (5), Joint Service Achievement Medal (2), Army Achievement Medal (8), Afghanistan Campaign Medal, Overseas Ribbon (11) and NATO Non-Article 5 Medal.

 Dr. Minnich’s Publications